lzcabrera/cabreramartinez/README.md

 The site has been tested and works on FF, Chrome, Safari, IE 7+.

-f you would like to report a bug, please see the [issues page](https://github.com/lzcabrera/cabreramartinez/issues "issues page").
+If you would like to report a bug, please see the [issues page](https://github.com/lzcabrera/cabreramartinez/issues "issues page").

 ## Contributing ##